Short Answer: Exit Interview Analysis Turns Departure Feedback Into Patterns

 Instead of "compensation" appearing as a flat category, you get nuanced signals: compensation relative to market for this specific role, compensation relative to internal peers, compensation as a proxy for feeling undervalued.
 Each of these points to a different intervention.

-The same global retailer found that shifting from structured questionnaires to adaptive individual conversations multiplied their completion rate by four.
+The same anonymized multi-site organization found that shifting from structured forms to adaptive individual conversations multiplied their completion rate by four.
 More exits captured meant a larger dataset.
 But the real gain was depth — each conversation produced structured sentiment data across multiple dimensions, not just a single stated reason.

 Real-time sentiment analysis during these conversations flags emotional intensity, not just topic frequency.
 An employee who mentions "management" calmly is telling a different story than one whose frustration peaks when discussing their team lead.
 That signal is invisible in written forms.